 This monitor uses a standardized programming card for channel compatibility (permissives), minimum flash time, per channel Minimum Yellow Change Disable, CVM latch, and 24 volt monitor latch.
 Programming of this card is accomplished through the use of soldered wire jumpers.
 The programming card plugs into the monitor through a slot in the front panel.
 The monitor is constructed with card guides to ease the insertion of the programming card.
-The programming card includes card ejectors to ease removal of the programming card.
-The edge of the programming card is flush with the surface of the front panel when it is properly seated in the programming card slot of the monitor.
-The PRGM CARD LED will illuminate if the programming card is not properly seated while power is applied.
+The programming card is flush with the surface of the front panel when it is properly seated in the programming card slot of the programming card is not properly seated will illuminate if the programming card is not properly seated while power is applied.